Fausto95/aws-s3/README.md

 }

 const filename = 'my-image.png'

+/* If the file that you want to delete it's in the your bucket's root folder, don't provide any albumName in the config object*/

 //In this case the file that we want to delete is in the folder 'photos' that we referred in the config object as the albumName